avinashkz/DS_language_analysis/README.md

     * C, C++, C#, Java, JavaScript
     * Others

 We think a person's first programming language will be very influential as it dictates their style of coding and will also be a deciding factor in what they seek for in other languages.
+Some of the languages, listed above are more closely related to Python whereas some others are more related to R.

 * Number of programming languages actively using.